 An apprenticeship is an education and training system that teaches trade knowledge and skills through on-the-job training and formal instruction.
 The on-the-job training is provided by the employer and supervised by a journeyperson.
-The formal instruction, also known as technical training, is arranged by the Alberta Learning Apprenticeship Branch and provided by various post-secondary institutions and training program is mandatory when gaining a trade credential.
+The formal instruction, also known as technical training, is arranged by the Alberta Learning Apprenticeship Branch and provided by various post-secondary institutions and training establishments, including SAIT.
+An apprenticeship training program is mandatory when gaining a trade credential.
 About 80% of the apprentice's training takes place on the job.
 The other 20% of the training is formal instruction at post-secondary institutions or training establishments.